mplanasgit/project-2/README.md

 ![Fetching_types](images/Wikidex_types.jpg)

-To fetch the **types** I selected the first paragraph, and `split` by `"typo "` since all descriptions followed the same format.
-First I checked it worked for one:
+To fetch the **types** I selected the first paragraph, and I `split` by *"tipo "* since all descriptions followed the same format.
+First I checked that it worked for one:

 ![Cleaning_types](images/Wikidex_types_cleaning.jpg)